freebirdjs/freebird-base/docs/DeviceClass.md

 ********************************************
 <a name="API_disable"></a>
 ### .disable()
 Disable this device.
-Any transportation will be ignore if device is disabled.
+Any transportation will be inactivated if device is disabled, and any remote operation upon this device is inapplicable.

 **Arguments:**